oryxlabs/PolarDNS/README.md

 <img width="800" alt="PolarDNS logo" src="docs/assets/polardns-logo-for-white-bg.png">
+PolarDNS is a specialized authoritative DNS server written in Python 3.x, originally developed as a tool for security testing of DNS recursive resolvers from the server-side.
+<br><br>
-PolarDNS is a specialized authoritative DNS server written in Python 3.x, which allows the operator to produce fully custom DNS responses, suitable for DNS protocol testing purposes.
+It allows the operator to produce custom DNS responses, making it suitable for in-depth DNS protocol testing purposes.

 _